MicrosoftDocs/bot-docs/styleguide/ref-guide/typescript.md

 Use `[link-text](xref:uid)` style links to link to other Bot Framework and Microsoft TypeScript ref docs.

-To find the uid for JavaScript, go to https://docs.microsoft.com/en-us/javascript/api/ and search for the member you want to link to.
+To find the uid for JavaScript, go to the [JavaScript API browser](https://docs.microsoft.com/javascript/api/) and search for the member you want to link to.
 The uid will be the link text, as opposed to the link target.
-For example, the xref uid for the BotAdapter.use method is __botbuilder-core.BotAdapter.use__.
+For example, the xref uid for the BotAdapter.use method is **botbuilder-core.BotAdapter.use**.

-For links into our docs, link "directly" to the article, such as https://docs.microsoft.com/azure/bot-service/bot-builder-howto-send-messages for the **Send and receive text messages** how to.
+For links into our docs, link "directly" to the article, such as [Send and receive text messages](https://docs.microsoft.com/azure/bot-service/bot-builder-howto-send-messages) for the **Send and receive text messages** how to.

 For links to other docs, use an aka link as you would in the conceptual topics.